Prideaux Place: Prideaux

 MP for Saltash in the Third Protectorate Parliament of January 1659 and Sheriff of Cornwall in 1664.
 He was the third son of Humphrey Prideaux of Soldon by his wife Honor Fortescue.
 He inherited Prideaux place from his childless half-uncle John Prideaux (1583–1649).
-During the Civil War he supported the Parliamentarians, and after the Restoration of the Monarchy in 1660 his return to royal favour may have been due to the fact that his sister Elizabeth Prideaux was the wife of Sir William Morice (1602–1676) of Werrington, Devon, Secretary of State to King Charles II.
+During the English Civil War he supported the Parliamentarians, and after the Restoration of the Monarchy in 1660 his return to royal favour may have been due to the fact that his sister Elizabeth Prideaux was the wife of Sir William Morice (1602–1676) of Werrington, Devon, Secretary of State to King Charles II.
 43 letters between Edmund Prideaux and Morrice survive in the library at Prideaux Place.
 His mother Honor Fortescue is said by tradition to have jumped to her death from the staircase at Prideaux Place, and her ghost, known as "The Green Lady" is said to remain at the house.
 He married Bridget Moyle.
 His third son was Very Rev. Humphrey Prideaux (1648–1724), Dean of Norwich, whose son Edmund Prideaux (1693–1745) eventually inherited Prideaux Place.